joserodriguesjr/tanstack-jotai-ts-template/README.md

 - Enhance backend architecture with IoC (Inversion of Control)
 - Configure environment settings for development and production
 - Dockerize with PostgreSQL support
-- Add PWA functionality
 - Implement frontend and backend testing

 ## Key Features

+✅ PWA built-in support \
 ✅ Fullstack setup with client and server integration \
 ✅ File-based routing powered by TanStack Router \
 ✅ Optimized data fetching with TanStack Query \
 ✅ Global state management using Jotai \
-✅ Offline cache support via IndexedDB \
+✅ Offline cache support via IndexedDB (Synced with react query) \
 ✅ SSR and API handlers for server-side logic \
 ✅ Type-safe ORM with Drizzle \
 ✅ Schema validation with Zod \